Glossary

 Flax: Bast fiber is extracted from the flax plant's stem by retting to produce linen.
 Linen fiber is often mistaken for flax, particularly in blends.

-Fringe: Fringe is a decorative edging with hanging tassels or threads.
+Fringe (Trim): Fringe is a decorative edging with hanging tassels or threads.
+(Ex.
+Fringe Isolde)

 G